 Jack mackerel (Trachurus murphyi) (Category C) and Chub mackerel (Scomber japonicus) (Category D) form part of the bycatch when Anchovy is targeted in the Northern Fishery (XV-IV).
-Both are approved under the IFFO-RS v 2.0 Standard when caught in the fishery (XV-IV) targeting Anchovy (Engraulis ringens).
-Another bycatch species in this fishery, the South American Pilchard (Sardinops sagax) stock (XV-II) is currently collapsed.
-Evidence is provided that the remaining catch allowed is considered negligible by scientific authorities.
+Both are approved under the IFFO-RS v 2.0 Standard (Category C, D) when caught in the fishery.

+Another bycatch species in this fishery is the South American Pilchard (Sardinops sagax) stock (XV-II).
+Evidence is provided that the bycatch volume allowed in this fishery is considered negligible by scientific authorities.

-Between 2011 and 2016, the Chilean Fisheries Development Institute (IFOP) and Peru's IMARPE, in collaboration with ONGs, have implemented the GEF-UNDP Project "Towards an Ecosystem Approach to Management of Large Marine Ecosystem of the Humboldt Current".
-As a result, a Strategic Action Program (SAP) was prepared; during 2017 the design of the plan was developed and measures implemented between both countries until 2022.
+Between 2011 and 2016, the Chilean Fisheries Development Institute (IFOP) and Peru's IMARPE, in collaboration with ONGs, have implemented the GEF-UNDP Project "Towards an Ecosystem Approach to Management of Large Marine Ecosystem of the Humboldt Current'.
+As a result, a Strategic Action Program (SAP) was prepared; during 2017 the design of the plan was developed, and measures implemented between both countries until 2022.
 It is expected to provide the basis for implementing a coordinated series of measures aimed at greater protection of fish stocks (including juveniles) and coastal and marine habitats.

-Anchovy (Engraulis ringens); Jack mackerel (Trachurus murphyi) and Chub mackerel (Scomber japonicus); are reported on the IUCN Redlist as species of least concern.
-Both species are currently not listed on the CITES appendix of endangered species (both sites accessed 29.08.18).
-South American Pilchard (Sardinops sagax) has not yet been assessed for the IUCN Red List and is currently not listed on the CITES appendix of endangered species.
+Peruvian anchovy (Engraulis ringens); Jack mackerel (Global stock) (Trachurus murphyi) and Chub mackerel (Scomber japonicus); are currently reported on the IUCN Red List as species of least concern.
+All are currently not listed on the CITES appendix of endangered species (both sites accessed 16.08.19).

+South American Pilchard (Sardinops sagax) has been assessed as a species of least concern on the IUCN Red List and is currently not listed on the CITES appendix of endangered species (accessed 16.08.19).